How To Effectively Engage Sensory And Intuitive People - People Development Magazine

-I write a lot about leadership and how leaders can choose to see things from another perspective.
+I write extensively about leadership and how leaders can choose to see things from a different perspective.
 One of my inspirations is Carl Jung, especially his work on archetypes and dream analysis.
-I see patterns and connections all around me.
+I see patterns and connections everywhere.
 Myers-Briggs Type Indicator (MBTI), sets out two dichotomies, sensing and intuitive ways of processing information.
 I have a preference for intuition.

 Understanding Sensing and Intuitive Types in MBTI

-The Myers-Briggs Type Indicator (MBTI) is a popular tool for understanding personality.
+The Myers-Briggs Type Indicator (MBTI) is a widely used tool for understanding individual personality.
 It breaks down personalities into 16 types, based on four dichotomies.
 One of these dichotomies is Sensing (S) versus Intuition (N).
 This dichotomy explains how individuals perceive and process information.

 1. Sensing Types

 People with a preference for Sensing focus on the present.
 They rely on concrete, tangible information gathered through their senses.
 They excel in noticing details and are grounded in practical reality.
-For example, in a planning meeting, a Sensing type might focus on the specifics: budget, timelines, and resources.
-They prefer step-by-step instructions and are often methodical in their approach.
+For example, in a planning meeting, a Sensing type might focus on the specifics, such as budget, timelines, and resources.
+They prefer step-by-step instructions and tend to be methodical in their approach.

 This type of person prefers to see the world through their 5 senses, and so can be fairly factual about what they are seeing.
 They are “realistic” and prefer facts and a pragmatic approach.
-Sensors like to live in the present.
+Sensors tend to focus on the present.
 They generally call upon past experiences to inform their decision-making.

 2. Intuitive Types

 Being intuitive means I prefer using my imagination to find meaning.
-I am fairly future-focused, and a “towards” motivated person.
+I am fairly future-focused and a “towards” motivated person.
 To those who don’t know me.
 I can sound idealistic, looking towards a “happy ever after” future.
-Self-awareness, however, keeps my feet on the ground.
+Self-awareness, however, keeps me grounded.
 Although I do believe we can influence our future by what we think, feel and believe in the present.

 Both types bring valuable perspectives.
-Sensing types ensure attention to detail and practicality.
+Sensing types tend to prioritise attention to detail and practicality.
 Intuitive types contribute to innovation and a long-term view.
 To be an effective leader and manager, you need to be able to communicate and harness the commitment of both sensing and intuitive employees.

 Sensing and Neuroscience: The Brain’s Processing